-Clinical Placement Goals (online) is to be completed and turned into the AT 580 or AT 582 Instructor by Week 5 of the first semester.
+Clinical Placement Goals (online) is to be completed and turned into the AT 580 or AT 582 Instructor during the beginning of the first semester.
 Review and update as necessary.

-Supervision Summaries (online) are to be turned in to the AT 580 or AT 582 Instructor; every two weeks for AT 580 or weekly for AT 582 during each semester.
+Supervision Summaries (online) are to be turned in to the AT 580 or AT 582 Instructor; every two weeks for AT 580 or weekly for AT 582.
 The use of this form is to help structure supervision time, while reviewing areas of growth and strengths.
-Students are expected to complete a separate log of their site and group hours.
-At the end of each semester, a signed copy of the final log sheet with total hours is to be turned into the Art Therapy Clinical Coordinator.
+Students are expected to maintain and complete a separate online log of their site and group hours which is reviewed and electronically signed by their site supervisor..